andrejcbittencourt/webGrabber/README.md

 }
 ```

+Run the app:
 ```bash
 npm run start
 ```

 ## Actions
 A full list of actions can be found in the [CoreActions](src/classes/CoreActions.js) class

+## Custom Actions
+An example of how to add custom actions is found in the [app](app.js)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)